PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 ----------------

 OK, we've reached a point where I've showed you a couple of cool tricks with generators, but you may ask how it's useful?
-What can we do about it?
-Let's than move to the final part where I'll show you how using previous parts we can bypass certain python limitations and create `asyncio` core functionality.
+What can we do with it?
+Let's then move to the final part where I'll show you how using previous parts we can bypass certain python limitations and create `asyncio` core functionality.